hsinhmar18/Diwali-Sales-Analysis-Using-Python/README.md

 # Diwali-Sales-Analysis-Using-Python
-Analyzing Diwali sales data to improve customers experience and sales.
+Analyzing Diwali sales data to improve customer experience and sales.
+I have attached all the files related to the project above.